-Published October 12, 2020 By Adam Lowenstein
+Published October 12, 2020, Authored by Dr. Adam Lowenstein

 I had a discussion with a patient recently who was interested in finding relief from her headaches, and as usual, sent me a list of her medications along with her long history of migraines.
 In reviewing her medical history, I had to do a double-take… she listed Excedrin as her primary medication, and she takes it 3 times each day.
 That is a LOT of Excedrin, and what we would consider the definition of a medication overuse headache.